fbpx

 Highlights

-• Golden beaches and age-old fishing villages make Goa one of India’s most popular retreats – and a perfect place to consider extending your southern India adventure.
+• Discover the golden beaches and age-old fishing villages that make Goa one of India’s most popular retreats – and a perfect place to consider extending your southern India adventure.

-• Glide through the backwaters of Kerala on a pole boat, going ashore for a village homestay – a beautiful break from hotels and a perfect way to get close to local customs and culture.
+• Glide through the backwaters of Kerala on an optional pole boat ride, going ashore for a village stay – a scenic break from hotels and a perfect way to get close to local customs and culture.

-• Cross into Kochi – a colonial centre and major port city in India’s southwest.
+• Cross into Kochi – a major port city in India’s southwest.
 Explore the seaside Fort Kochi area and consider watching a traditional Kathakali dance performance in your free time.

 Itinerary